Robert Joseph Silveria Jr.

 Robert Joseph Silveria Jr. (born March 3, 1959), also known as The Boxcar Killer, is an American serial killer currently serving double life sentences in Wyoming.
 Silveria was also convicted in Kansas for the killing of Charles Randall Boyd, and in Florida for the killing of Willie Clark.

 For 15 years, Silveria rode the rails, killing fellow freight-train riders throughout the United States.
-A police detective and prosecutor in Salem, Oregon unravelled the truth of Silveria's killing spree, which began with a murder in Salem.
+A police detective and prosecutor in Salem, Oregon, unravelled the truth of Silveria's killing spree, which began with a murder in Salem.
 By the end of their investigation, Silveria had confessed to murdering 28 people.

-Silveria is currently imprisoned in Wyoming Medium Correctional Institution in Torrington, Wyoming, where he serves as the head cook.
+Silveria is currently imprisoned in Wyoming Medium Correctional Institution in Torrington, Wyoming.